vieo-us/datacenter-pve-guide/README.md

 The whole system will also have backup procedures applied to it.

+## Acknowledgements
+This project was forked from the [smallab-k8s-pve-guide](https://github.com/ehlesp/smallab-k8s-pve-guide) by [ehlesp](https://github.com/ehlesp).
+Significant modifications and extensions have been made to adapt it for the specific needs of this project.
+Special thanks to the original author for their valuable work.

 ## Table of Contents

 All the guides and their main sections are easily accessible through the [Table of Contents](G000%20-%20Table%20of%20Contents.md) of this guide series.